ANSHIKA-C0M/firstdemo/README.md

 # firstdemo
-this is my first git respository author-anshika jain
+this is my first git respository.
+\n
+author-anshika jain